zebreus/wasix-witx/README.md

 # Current Extensions

-Below are the current extensions support by WASIX, they are all fully tested and incorporated into supporting runtime(s):
+Below are the current extensions supported by WASIX, they are all fully tested and incorporated into supporting runtime(s):

 - full support for efficient multithreading including joins, signals